AbuYusof/Quran-text-to-speech-By-Tajweed-Rules-/README.md

 It includes the majority of intonation rules with the provisions of stopping and stopping where it stops speaking of those rules

+important note:
+This code is free and experimental onl, and we are not responsible for any damages or errors, You can experience and help us improve it by notifying us of problems and fixes.
+You can also modify it while preserving the rights and publish what you develop for free.
 Regards...